AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 #### Returns:

-# ValueScheduler: The value scheduler objet that was used by the learning rate.
+# LearningRateScheduler: The value scheduler object that was used by the learning rate.

 ### getOptimizerInternalParameters()